 As already said, Glutamine is found in abundance (more than 60%) in skeletal muscle.
-What this conveys is, every time you are working your muscles, you are depleting your glutamine stores.
+What it conveys is, every time you are working your muscles, you are depleting your glutamine stores.
 More you workout, more glutamine you will require.
 This is known as glutamine depletion state.
 During this state, the body requires more glutamine than it is able to produce, which is a perfect reason for you to replenish it with not only Whey Protein but also with an extra 5-10g of glutamine.
 Supplementation with Whey and Glutamine can speed up muscle recovery.

 3. Significantly Increases Protein Synthesis

 Your resistance training although increases muscle protein synthesis, it also leads to protein breakdown.
-Skeletal muscles remain in an overall catabolic state in the absence of adequate nutrient intervention.
+Skeletal muscle remain in an overall catabolic state in the absence of adequate nutrient intervention.
 Whey Protein with its excellent range of BCAA and other essential amino acids work toward muscle repair.
 Glutamine fights the fatigue induced by exercise and keeps the immune system healthy.
 Being a nitrogen compound, it drives nitrogen to the muscles and creates a positive muscle-building environment.
 So, the conjunction of Whey and Glutamine significantly increases protein synthesis and yield an anabolic state.

 4. Excellent Combination For Cutting

 The specialty of glutamine is that it is the highest concentration of free-floating amino acid in the blood and can cross the blood-brain barrier, unlike the other amino acids.
 The combination of Whey and Glutamine is helpful during cutting because when you do excessive cardio in a calorie-deficit state, your body will burn some muscles along with fat, which can be avoided by adding glutamine to your diet.
 The combination works great to preserve the hard-earned muscle and to build new muscle tissue.
 A good thing about supplementing the combo is that you can expect rapid results from it.
 While Whey on itself is a fast-digesting protein, your body doesn’t have to digest Glutamine as they directly enter the bloodstream.